alpineduo/alpineduo.github.io/_posts/2020-05-30-benediktbauern-to-bayrischzell-mtb-20.md

     end_row: "true"
 ---

 We have been working from home for the past months and felt the need to leave the home office.
-Luckily some hotels and guest houses have started opening up and we used this chance to plan a weekend get away at Tegernsee.
+Luckily some hotels and guest houses have started opening up, so we used this chance to plan a weekend get away at Tegernsee.

 Martin suggested a two day tour from Benediktbauern to Bayerischzell, with a stopover at Tegernsee.
 Our friends were up for it, so we joined forces - with respect to the corona restrictions, needles to say.